 What is the Advanced Learner Loan?

 The Advanced Learner Loan is operated by the government and can help cover the cost of your tuition fees on an Advanced Learning course.
 It is not means-tested and doesn’t require credit checks.
-You don’t have to apply for the full amount, and the loan doesn’t become repayable until you start earning over £27,295.
+You don’t have to apply for the full amount, and the loan doesn’t become repayable until you start earning over the repayment threshold for your plan.
 If you use it to pay for an Access to HE Diploma and go on to university-level study, the remaining balance on the loan will be written off once you complete your HE course.

 Repayments start the April after you complete or withdraw from your course.
-You pay back your loan (plus interest) when you finish your course and earn more than £27,295 a year.
-Your repayments will stop if your income drops below £27,295 a year.
-Your annual repayment amount will be 9% of any income you earn over £27,295.
+You pay back your loan (plus interest) when you finish your course and earn more than the repayment threshold for your plan.

 What Can I Study?